Michael A. Taylor Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is No. 1 in MLB with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks first in the league.

-- The Astros have a 3.23 team ERA that is No. 1 among all MLB pitching staffs.
+- The Astros have a 3.19 team ERA that ranks first across all league pitching staffs.

-- Astros pitchers combine to surrender 56 home runs (1.1 per game), the eighth-fewest in the league.
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, one per game).

-- The Astros will send Bielak (1-2) to the mound to make his fifth start of the season.
-He is 1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched.
+- Brown makes the start for the Astros, his 11th of the season.
+He is 5-1 with a 3.28 ERA and 66 strikeouts in 57 2/3 innings pitched.

-- The right-hander's last appearance came on Wednesday against the Milwaukee Brewers, when he went 6 2/3 innings, surrendering four earned runs while allowing five hits.
+- The righty last pitched on Saturday against the Oakland Athletics, when he threw seven innings, allowing two earned runs while giving up four hits.

-- The 27-year-old has put up an ERA of 3.55, with 7.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.